SciKit-Surgery/sustainable-pkg-stats/README.rst

 b.
 You can save the logo of your base package (a .svg file) under `assets/logo-dashboard.svg` for it to show up in your deployment header

-8. Github Configurations
+7. Github Configurations
 a.
-You need to initialise github pages in your repository and set the deployment source from branch `gh-pages`:
+You need to initialise github pages in your repository and set the deployment source from branch `main`:
-Github Action will automatically initialise this branch and deploy from here.
 You can find the instructions `here <https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site>`__

 You might need admin rights from your organisation to use your organisation's base name.
 You can also use your username as the domain.